Looking for information about lung cancer?

 Ready to advocate for more lung cancer research and need information?

-The truth is, lung cancer kills more than these 3 deadly cancers combined.
+lung cancer kills about as many as these 3 deadly cancers combined.

 The good news is that, thanks to advances in technology, early detection screening using spiral CT has been shown to reduce lung cancer deaths by 16% to 20%, compared to standard chest x-rays among adults.
 Yet, only 16% of people will be diagnosed in the earliest stage, when the disease is most treatable.
 The need for more research is vital to improving detection, diagnosis and treatments.
 Join LCFA’s fight for more lung cancer research funding.